EOS: Environmental/Energy Open Source

 Much more to come in future posts.

-The Lost First Page: Freedom to innovate as a human right.
+Freedom to innovate as a human right: The Lost First Page

 It seems there has been a great, but hitherto unmentioned bureaucratic stuff up.
 The first page of the Universal Declaration of Human Rights was lost at some point by a harried office worker, perhaps stuck in a printer, and so neglected; or missed in a mass photocopying and stapling exercise.
 But never included in the versions we see.
 So our Declarations of Human Rights and their pursuant discussions now seem to start breathlessly with the second page – hastily renumbered of course – but still talking about what we ought to do.
 Perhaps there was a cover-up, perhaps not